ktzanev/venir-labopp/en.md

 ## Bruxelles, <i class="icon-flight"></i> International airport
 {: #bruxelles-ai data-next="bruxelles-g" }

-Take the train to the Brussels Midi train station (25 min, ~9€).
+Take the train to the Brussels Midi / Zuid train station (25 min, ~9€).

 [The train station][brussels airport train station] is on level -1 of the airport.
 The train "Brussels Airport Express" has several departures per hour to Brussels Midi.